strongloop/strongloop.com2/_posts/2019-12-18-loopback-2019-review.md

 Diana Lau shared a two part series about learning LoopBack 4 Interceptors.
 In the first part she looked at [Global Interceptors](https://strongloop.com/strongblog/loopback4-interceptors-part1/), what they are and how to use them.
 In Part 2 she looked at [Method Level and Class Level Interceptors](https://strongloop.com/strongblog/loopback4-interceptors-part2/), building an application that validates the incoming request using class level and method level interceptors.

 Miroslav Bajtoš announced and demonstrated preview version of a tool automating migration of models from LoopBack 3 to LoopBack 4.
 Check it out [here](https://strongloop.com/strongblog/import-loopback-3-models-to-loopback-4/).
-In a simialr vein, Nora Abdelgadir shared a way to mount your LoopBack 3 applications in a LoopBack 4 project in ["Migrating from LoopBack 3 to LoopBack 4"](https://strongloop.com/strongblog/migrate-from-loopback-3-to-loopback-4/).
+In a similar vein, Nora Abdelgadir shared a way to mount your LoopBack 3 applications in a LoopBack 4 project in ["Migrating from LoopBack 3 to LoopBack 4"](https://strongloop.com/strongblog/migrate-from-loopback-3-to-loopback-4/).

 Wenbo Sun provided a 7-part series called "Building an Online Game With LoopBack 4".
 The aim of the series is to help you learn LoopBack 4 and how to use it to easily build your own API and web project.
 Wenbo did so by highlighting a new project he was working on: an online web text-based adventure game.
-Check teh series out [here](https://strongloop.com/strongblog/building-online-game-with-loopback-4-pt1/).
+Check the series out [here](https://strongloop.com/strongblog/building-online-game-with-loopback-4-pt1/).

 ### Anything Else?